Jiehua: Techniques, materials and tools

-While it is known that jiehua painters commonly utilized a tool called jiechi (界尺), a ruler marked with grooves, to guide their hands in creating precise straight lines needed for architectural detailing, the mechanics of these jiehua tools remain somewhat obscure.
-Modern scholar Shen Kangshen 沈康身 attempted to reconstruct the historical usage of jiechi in a more generalized manner, relying on a Ming-era instrument.
+Jiehua painters commonly utilized a tool called jiechi (界尺), a ruler marked with grooves, to guide their hands in creating precise straight lines needed for architectural detailing.
+Scholar Shen Kangshen 沈康身 attempted to reconstruct the historical usage of jiechi in a more generalized manner, relying on a Ming-era instrument.
 According to Shen, a complete set of jiehua tools consists of a parallel ruler (jiechi 界尺), a groove ruler (caochi 槽尺), and a brush (bi 笔).
 The parallel ruler comprises two straight edges affixed to two movable rods.
 By anchoring the lower edge and adjusting the angle between the rods and edges, the upper edge shifts to create parallel lines.
-The groove ruler, a lengthy, squared-off stick featuring a semicircular slot, securely holds the brush tip, allowing it to engage with the painting surface.
+The groove ruler, a squared-off stick featuring a semicircular slot, holds the brush tip.
 The painter affixes the bottom of the groove ruler to the upper edge of the parallel ruler.
-Subsequently, the right hand maintains the angles between the groove ruler and the parallel ruler, as well as between the groove ruler and the brush.
-Consequently, the groove ruler smoothly glides seamlessly along the parallel ruler, guiding the brush to consistently produce straight lines.
+The other hand maintains the angles between the groove ruler and the parallel ruler, as well as between the groove ruler and the brush.
+The groove ruler can glide along the parallel ruler, guiding the brush to produce straight lines.

-Although the use of the jiechi ruler and other tools was a common practice among jiehua artists, historical records highlight several jiehua specialists who were renowned for their freehand techniques rather than reliance on rulers.
-For example, during the Northern Song era, writer Guo Ruoxu 郭若虚 criticized his contemporaries for depending on rulers when discussing architectural subjects in his work Tuhua Jianwen Zhu (Paintings Seen and Heard 图画见闻志).
-He indicated that previous jiehua painters such as Guo Zhongshu 郭国宝 and Wang Shiyuan 王士元 did not use rulers, which he regarded as more admirable, and later on, Guo and Wang were both celebrated as exemplary masters of jiehua painting.
-This emphasizes that while traditional Chinese writers closely associated jiehua with the usage of rulers, they did not perceive ruled-line technique and freehand drawing as mutually exclusive because, even without mechanical aids, these freehand artists achieved a similar visual effect to ruled-line technique.
-This confirms that the evaluation of a jiehua painting's effect takes precedence over the tools used, and jiehua as an art form is defined not by the tools used but rather by stylistic principles.
-Yuan scholar Rao Ziran 饶自然 reinforced this concept when discussing jiehua, stating, "Even if you do not use rulers, you should still consistently use the principles of jiehua to achieve it," thereby distinguishing between the aesthetic qualities of jiehua and the use of rulers, and expanding the connotation of jiehua beyond its literal translation of "ruled-line painting."
-In essence, while the jiehua genre emphasizes mechanical aids and subject categories, it primarily recognizes itself as a painting style guided by specific principles or laws.
+The use of the jiechi ruler and other tools was a common practice among jiehua artists, historical records also highlight several jiehua specialists who were known for their freehand techniques.
+During the Northern Song era, writer Guo Ruoxu 郭若虚 criticized his contemporaries for depending on rulers when discussing architectural subjects in his work Tuhua Jianwen Zhu (Paintings Seen and Heard 图画见闻志).
+He indicated that previous jiehua painters such as Guo Zhongshu 郭国宝 and Wang Shiyuan 王士元 did not use rulers, which he regarded as more admirable.
+Later Guo and Wang were both celebrated as experts of jiehua painting.
+This points to jiehua as an art form as defined not by the tools used but rather by style.
+Yuan scholar Rao Ziran 饶自然 reinforced this concept when discussing jiehua, stating, "Even if you do not use rulers, you should still consistently use the principles of jiehua to achieve it," reaching beyond the literal translation of "ruled-line painting."
+While jiehua as a genre emphasizes mechanical aids and subject categories, it recognizes itself as a painting style.